The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 \begin{definition}[Truth in a Single-Agent Epistemic Model] Let $M = (W, R, L)$ be an epistemic model of $\LangSingle$ and let $w \in W$.
 We define truth by induction on the structure of formulas of $\LangSingle$:

 \end{definition}

 A propositional atom is true in a world if it is contained in the label of that world.
-The clauses of propositional connectives are the standard ones.
+The cases of propositional connectives are standard.
 A formula $\B{}\phi$ holds in $w$ iff $\phi$ holds in all worlds $v$ that are accessible from $w$.
 In other words, in the state of affairs described by $w$ the agent knows/believes that $\phi$ holds iff $\phi$ is true in all worlds that the agent considers to be possible.
 Note that it easily follows from Definition~\ref{def:truth-single-agent} that $(M, w) \models \D{}\phi$ iff there exists a world $v$ such that $w R v$ and $(M, v) \models \phi$, \ie if the agent considers possible a world $v$ where $\phi$ holds.
 We say that a formula $\phi \in \LangSingle$ is \emph{satisfiable} if there exists an epistemic state $s$ such that $s \models \phi$.
 We say that $\phi \in \LangSingle$ is \emph{valid}, denoted $\models \phi$, if it holds in all states of $\LangSingle$.

 A formula is called \emph{propositional} if no modal operators appear in it.
 Otherwise, the formula is called \emph{epistemic}, if we interpret $\B{}$ as a knowledge modality, \emph{doxastic}, if we interpret it as a belief modality, or \emph{modal}, if we do not make any assumption on the kind of modality.
 Note that, by the first three items of Definition~\ref{def:truth-single-agent}, to check whether a propositional formula $\phi$ holds in $(M, w)$ we only need to perform membership checks on the set $L(w)$ of the propositional atoms occurring in $\phi$.
-On the other hand, by the last item of Definition~\ref{def:truth-single-agent}, to check the truth modal formulas we also need to account for the possible worlds that are accessible (or reachable) from $w$.
+On the other hand, by the last item of Definition~\ref{def:truth-single-agent}, to check the truth of modal formulas we also need to account for the possible worlds that are accessible (or reachable) from $w$.
 In general, checking whether nested modal formulas hold in $(M, w)$ requires us to visit different parts of the model starting from world $w$.
-For instance, to see whether $(M, w) \models \B{}(p \land \D{}(\neg q \lor \B{}r))$, we have to check that all worlds accessible from $w$ satisfy $p$, and that, in all such worlds, $q$ does not hold, or $r$ holds in all worlds accessible from them.
+For instance, to see whether $(M, w) \models \B{}(p \land \D{}(\neg q \lor \B{}r))$, we have to check that all worlds accessible from $w$ satisfy $p$, and that, in all such worlds, we can reach in one step a world, call it $x$, in which $q$ does not hold, or $r$ holds in all worlds accessible from $x$.